 - Discover how you can prepare for and embrace the forces of change.

-- Identify ways to get you and your workspace organized and get a jump on the next crisis.
+- Identify ways to get you and your workspace organised and get a jump on the next crisis.

 - Identify your leadership profile and explore ways to use this knowledge to improve your success as a manager.

 - Enhance your ability to communicate with others in meetings and through presentations.